SoftUni-Internal/interactive-content/EN/04-Modules-And-Routing/04-Guards.md

 The router will wait for the data to be fetched.

-We call them inside the route object with the **resolve property**.
+We call them inside the route object with the **resolve property**:

-Which looks like this:

 ```js
 {